gek64/netinfo/README.md

 # Netinfo
 Netinfo
 - Display local IP information
-- setup as a server to tell the client its ip information
+- Setup as a server to tell the client its ip information
-- written in golang
+- Written in golang

 ## Usage
 ```